Off-Roading the Old Fall River Road to Chasm Falls in Rocky Mountain National Park, Colorado

 As soon as you hit Old Fall River Road, it’s like being in another world.
 The first stretch takes you through a forest of tall pines and aspens, giving everything a secluded, magical feel.
 As you go higher, the scenery opens up, and you’ll notice the air feels a little crisper.
 When you reach the alpine tundra, you’re treated to wildflower meadows in early summer and rocky terrain with mountain views as far as the eye can see.
 It’s hard to describe just how breathtaking it is up there, you’ve got to see it to believe it.

 And then there’s Chasm Falls.
 This stunning waterfall tumbles down a rocky cliffside, and the sound of rushing water is so calming, you’ll want to stay and soak it in.
-The road winds along a cliff by the falls, giving you an up-close view that’s picture-perfect.
+The road winds along a cliff by the falls, giving you an up close view that’s picture perfect.
 You’ll see lots of people stop here because, honestly, it’s too beautiful not to.
 Don’t be surprised if you spot some wildlife along the way, too.
 Elk, deer, and sometimes even black bears wander these parts, making the drive even more special.

 What to Expect from the Road

 Old Fall River Road is about 10 miles long and takes you from the base up to Chasm Falls and beyond to the Alpine Visitor Center.
-It’s an easy-to-moderate drive, but the narrow dirt road and switchbacks mean you’ll want to go slow and steady.
+It’s an easy to moderate drive, but the narrow dirt road and switchbacks mean you’ll want to go slow and steady.
 Expect to spend about an hour on the road, or more if you’re stopping to take in the views (which you definitely should).
 You don’t need off-roading experience, but it helps to be comfortable with some twists and turns.
 Go easy, enjoy the ride, and make sure to keep an eye on the road, it’s narrow in spots, and there are no guardrails, so it keeps you on your toes.

 Some Tips and Important Rules